 Periodontics is the area of dentistry that focuses on diseases that destroy the gums and other supporting structures of your smile.
 Likewise, a periodontist such as Dr. Bloomquist concentrates their efforts on the prevention, diagnosis, and treatment of such diseases.

-At SoundBridge Dental Arts & Sleep Therapy, we can treat mild cases of gingivitis (the first stage of periodontal disease) to severe damage that might require surgery.
+At SoundBridge Dental Arts, we can treat mild cases of gingivitis (the first stage of periodontal disease) to severe damage that might require surgery.
 Dr. Bloomquist is a skilled dentist with training in periodontics, helping her restore patients’ smiles to their original glory.
 Depending on their situation, she’ll use a combination of surgical and non-surgical treatments to rid their smiles of disease.